DoumanAsh/rust-musl/README.md

 If you need to rebuild specific version of container feel free to use workflow for this purpose and specify desired version: https://github.com/DoumanAsh/rust-musl/actions/workflows/docker-image.yml

+Only collaborator is allowed to trigger workflow, feel free to create issue to request access.